Student-run and professional – this is how we work!

 Want to know more?
 Contact SUS’s Cheif Operating Officer or SUS’s Presidium.

-SUS’s presidium 2024/2025, President Hermela Embaye and Vice President Victor Nygren.
+SUS’s presidium 2025/2026, President Victor Nygren and Vice President Kai Nuñez Wiklund.

 The Representative Assembly